Buffalo Wild Wings watch party for Trump rally back on after GOP uproar

 Brad Parscale, who manages Mr. Trump’s reelection campaign, amplified the message, retweeting Mrs. McDaniel’s post and exhorting his 395,000 followers to “Call!
 Let them know.”

-Just before the rally began, the Livingston Post reported, Ms. Reckling said the viewing party was back on.
+Just before the rally began, the viewing party was back on.

-“Buffalo Wild Wings has agreed to work with us on tonight’s event and for that we are grateful,” she wrote.
+“Buffalo Wild Wings has agreed to work with us on tonight’s event and for that we are grateful,” Ms. Reckling told the Livingston Post.

+Christopher Fuller, a spokesman for Buffalo Wild Wings, wrote to The Washington Times to note that the restaurant in question is franchise-owned.

+He said neither the chain as a whole nor its corporate parent — Ms. Reckling had first blamed the cancellation on “Corporate” — had anything to do with what he described as a mistake by a shift manager “not based on political motivations or pressure.”

 Sign up for Daily Newsletters